nadamamdouh235/Autonomous_Wheelchair_ROS_based_on_ubuntu/README.md

   ```

  # Packages install
- <p> As we use Arduino in transmitting speed and get data of Encoder we need to install rosserial packages
+ <p> As we use Arduino in transmitting speed and get data from Encoder we need to install rosserial packages

  ```console
  sudo apt-get install ros-noetic-rosserial